whatadewitt/yahoo-fantasy-sports-api/README.md

 This project is very much still a work in progress, please report any issues via the [GitHub issues page](https://github.com/whatadewitt/yfsapi/issues).

 ## Changelog

+#### 4.0.0

+- Added auth(), authCallback, setRefreshToken() functions to the library
+- Automatically handle refreshing of the token and call a user defined function when the token has expired
+- Added support for public queries
+- General cleanup

 #### 3.2.0